DiODeProject/Inhibition-and-excitation-shape-activity-selection/README.md

 # Inhibition-and-excitation-shape-activity-selection

 ### Simulation code provided in this repository has been developed by Thomas Bose as part of the DiODe project (https://diode.group.shef.ac.uk/) and is open source.
 It may be used and modified for non-commercial use.
-If used without significant modification please cite: T. Bose, A. Reina & J.A.R.
-Marshall (2019), *Neural Computation* (accepted for publication).
+If used without significant modification please cite: [T. Bose, A. Reina & J.A.R.
+Marshall (2019), *Neural Computation* **31**, 870-896](https://doi.org/10.1162/neco_a_01185).

 ### For further information please contact t.bose@sheffield.ac.uk.